The Granville Legacy Series

 Alasdair Kinross, Laird and Earl of Invermory, had an unusual little sideline.
 It was nothing to do with the whisky distillery on his remote, rundown Highland estate, which gave employment to the small community who lived there, but this unofficial, secret sideline just about kept everything there afloat, even if his medieval castle was almost falling down into the neighbouring loch.

-And then, one day, an unusually tall young woman turned up at the mouldering castle in Invermory.
+And then, one day, an unusually tall, dark-haired young woman turned up at the mouldering castle in Invermory.
 She was a strange-looking individual who dressed like a Goth in shapeless black layers and had a fetish for feathered earrings and weird hairstyles.
-She said she came from London and was researching her family history and believed there was a distant connection to Clan Kinross through an illegitimate ancestor, and she wanted to investigate further.
-She had very strong opinions on women’s rights, was outspoken and obviously extremely intelligent, and seemed knowledgeable on almost everything, except Scotch whisky.
+She said she came from London and was researching her family history; she believed there was a distant connection to Clan Kinross through an illegitimate ancestor, and she wanted to investigate further.
+She had very strong opinions on women’s rights, was outspoken, short-tempered and obviously extremely intelligent, and seemed knowledgeable on almost everything, except Scotch whisky.

 This visitor drove the usually laid-back Laird completely demented as she argued with him over absolutely everything that went on in Invermory… but that was only the start of the impact this mysterious lodger at the castle had on the run-down Scottish estate, and its Laird with his secret and dangerous sideline.